 Do you have a letterbox cage to avoid stooping to pick up your letters?

-These are quite easy to fit, and apart from saving you from stooping, will also stop papers being spread across the floor just inside the doorway which could make you slip.
-(Available at DIY stores and handy person can fit)
+These are quite easy to fit, and apart from saving you from stooping, will also stop papers from being spread across the floor just inside the doorway, which could make you slip.
+(Available at DIY stores, and a handy person can fit)

 Do you have loose rugs or runners on the floor?